|

 Then their desires will be holy and in accord with the truth, and the Lord will meet and satisfy those desires with reference to her inveterate enemies.
 The Lord will do the very same thing for anyone who will give up sin and the world

 and will come over on His side, wholeheartedly.
 Then his desires will coincide with those of the Lord as revealed in His Word, and He will deal with His enemies in righteousness and in truth.
-King David stuck this same note in Psalm 23
+King David struck this same note in Psalm 23

 when he said: "Thou preparest a table before me in the presence of mine enemies."
 His enemies despised him and did all they could against him.
 Since his ways were pleasing to the Lord, He prepared a banquet of good things for